ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/overview.rst

 Indicator Endpoints
 ^^^^^^^^^^^^^^^^^^^

-In addition to the custom Indicators available in your instance of ThreatConnect, the following **Indicator types** will be available via ThreatConnect's API:
+In addition to the `Custom Indicators <https://docs.threatconnect.com/en/latest/rest_api/indicators/indicators.html#retrieve-available-indicator-types>`_ available in your instance of ThreatConnect, the following **Indicator types** will be available via ThreatConnect's API:

 .. include:: _includes/indicator_types.rst